f5devcentral/access-labs/class5/module1/lab01.rst

 #.
 From the jumphost open new browser tab.
 Then navigate to https://server1.acme.com.

 #.
 You instantly receive an access denied message.
-Let's go look at the reports to see why we failed the pollicy.
+Let's go look at the reports to see why we failed the policy.

    |image006|